Biosecurity refers to measures or procedures that are taken to control and manage invasive plants and animals in our region.

 Check out this 2-minute video that explains the Biosecurity Act and how it informs council’s biosecurity actions.

-Complete the 5 minute survey and share your insights, opinions, and examples of actions you take to manage invasive plants and animals at your place.
+Sunshine Coast residents were invited to complete the 5 minute survey to share insights, opinions, and examples of actions used to manage invasive plants and animals.

 Where to from here?